opnfv/doctor/docs/development/overview/functest_scenario/doctor-scenario-in-functest.rst

 Detailed workflow information is as follows:

 * Consumer(VNFM): (step 0) creates resources (network, server/instance) and an
-  event alarm on state down notification of that server/instance
+  event alarm on state down notification of that server/instance or Neutron port.

 * Monitor: (step 1) periodically checks nodes, such as ping from/to each dplane nic to/from gw of node, (step 2) once it fails to send out event